iamEtornam/FamilyTracker/README.md

 ```

 ## Helliomessaging sms service(optional)
-You can create an account with [Helliomessaging](https://helliomessaging.com/) Helliomessaging to get their API client id and auth key.
+You can create an account with [Helliomessaging](https://helliomessaging.com/) to get their API client id and auth key.
 Add the Client Id and App secret to your grade.properties

 ```